cysouw/diathesis/text/c05_preverbs.md

 b.
 Ich presse die Zitrone aus.
 :::

 Lipka [-@lipka1972: 93, 173] calls this diathesis 'Objektvertauschung' and McIntyre [-@mcintyre2001: 275-277] 'landmark flexibility'.
-For historical context on this diathesis, see Carlberb [@carlberg1948] and Hundsnurscher [-@hundsnurscher1968: 127].
+For historical context on this diathesis, see Carlberg [@carlberg1948] and Hundsnurscher [-@hundsnurscher1968: 127].
 Lipka opposes this diathesis to 'Subjektvertauschung', which is discussed in [@sec:preverb-preposition-anticausative].

 **Attested Verbs**